 Brush and Remove Debris

 Even if you have an automatic pool cleaner, they are designed to keep a clean pool clean.
 You will want to invest in a pole, a net, and at least one brush.
 Scoop, or skim, out leaves, branches and any other larger debris.
 They are not only unsightly, but add food for algae known as Phosphates.
-You’ll want to invest in a good brush and can even get a combo pack of brushes utilizing the newest 360 degree technology like this 3-Pack Brush Bundle from Pool Parts To Go.
+You’ll want to invest in a good brush like the 360 Pool Brush from Pool Parts To Go.
+It comes in three different sizes and each are all highly-reviewed by verified customers.

 Pro Tip: Brush your pool at least once a week to keep algae spores from taking a foothold.